Skip to Content Skip to Footer

 Stephen J. Anderson is Assistant Professor of Marketing, University of Texas at Austin, USA.

-Pradeep Chintagunta is Joseph T. and Bernice S. Lewis Distinguished Service Professor of Marketing, University of Chicago, USA.
+Pradeep K. Chintagunta is Joseph T. and Bernice S. Lewis Distinguished Service Professor of Marketing, University of Chicago, USA.

 Frank Germann is Associate Professor of Marketing, University of Notre Dame, USA.